Assassin's Creed (comic series): Setting Sun

-In the Animus, Quila and Gonzalo are taken to Cuzco, which is being besieged by Emperor Manco's forces, trying to retake their city from the Conquistadors.
-Gonzalo manage to free himself and Quila and the pair escape to safety, although the quipu talking about the plot against the Emperor is broken in the process.
-Quila is angry with Gonzalo for destroying the only proof they had in order to save her, and ends their partnership, going to warn Manco alone.
-However, she is unable to convince the guards to grant her an audience with the Emperor and is forced to turn away.
-Quila returns to the home of her former husband, Ayar, and convinces him to let her speak with his father, Tuti Cusi, who holds considerable political power and might be able to warn Manco of the assassination plot.
-However, when Gonzalo arrives, having followed Quila, they are both accused of being conspirators and arrested.

-In the present, Charlotte storms Estadio Azteca, where Viera's men are holding Kody hostage, while Galina provides cover with a sniper rifle.
+In the Animus, Quila and Gonzalo are taken to Cuzco, which is under siege by Emperor Manco's forces.
+Gonzalo manages to free himself and Quila, and the pair escape the besieged city, although their quipu is broken in the process.
+A furious Quila ends her partnership with Gonzalo and goes to warn Manco about the assassination plot.
+Without any proof, however, she is turned away.
+Quila then decides to seek the aid of her ex-husband, Ayar, whose father, Tuti Cusi, is a councilor to the Emperor and might convince him there is a threat against his life.
+However, Tuti Cusi instead accuses Quila and Gonzalo of being conspirators and orders their arrest.
+In the present, Charlotte and Galina storm Estadio Azteca, where Viera's men are holding Kody hostage.
 After the Assassins take out most of Viera's men, a group of armed Templars, led by Ortega Sanchez, arrive via helicopter and kill the remaining cartel members, including Viera himself.
-Charlotte makes a deal with Sanchez to spare Galina and Kody in exchange for the location of the Erudito meeting, but she needs more time to learn the password and decrypt the location.
-Sanchez agrees and allows Charlotte to return to the Animus.
+Charlotte makes a deal with Sanchez to spare Galina and Kody in exchange for the location of the Erudito meeting, but she needs more time to learn the password.
+Sanchez accepts the deal and allows Charlotte to return to the Animus.